CaliCastle/popmenu.docs/docs/guide/README.md

 **PopMenu** is designed as a quick _popup_ action menu, much like an action sheet in iOS.
 If you want an action sheet that looks great, you're in the right place!

-**PopMenu** has the abilities of:

-- Automatically position menu on screen if you specify the **source view**, like a popup. (edge detection)

-- Full customization (icons, fonts, colors, background, styles, corners, height, status bar... you name it).

-- Pan gesture control. (like 3D touch shortcuts on apps in home screen)

-- Haptics enabled for selection or pan gesture.

 ## <a name="demo"></a> 📱 Demo / Example

 #### Download or fork the repo and open the given `Example` Xcode project to try it out yourself!